A characterization of some finite simple groups by their character codegrees: Finite simple exceptional groups of Lie type

 \begin{proof} Let $G$ be a counterexample to the theorem with minimal order.
 Then $\cod(G)=\cod(H)$ but $G\not\cong H$.
-By Lemma \ref{lem:minimal-normal}, $G$ is perfect and $N$ is a unique minimal normal subgroup of $G$ which is an elementary abelian $r$-group for some prime $r$.
+By Lemma \ref{lem:minimal-normal}, $G$ is perfect and $N$ is the unique minimal normal subgroup of $G$ which is an elementary abelian $r$-group for some prime $r$.
 Let $|N|=r^m$.
 Then either $G$ is quasisimple with $N=Z(G)$ or $C_G(N)=N$.
-By Lemma \ref{lem:Schur-cover}, $G$ is not a quasisimple group.
-Thus $C_G(N)=N$ and so by Lemma \ref{lem:2m}, we have $2m\leq \log_r(|H|_r)$.
+In the former case, $G$ is a finite quasisimple group with $G/Z(G)\cong H$, where $|Z(G)|=r$.
+Note that if $M(H)=1$, then this case cannot occur.
+In the latter case, by Lemma \ref{lem:2m}, $N$ is a faithful irreducible $\FF_r H$-module and $r^{2m}\mid |H|$.
+Hence $2m\leq \log_r(|H|_r)$.
+We now consider each possibility.